GramsesII/wol_and_update/README.txt

 sftp.pull				- Tells sftp to pull "wol_answer" from the target maschine,
 						and cleans up what was dun in sftp.push.

-TODO.txt				- My reminder  of what to do.
-Will problably be moved
-						to develop branch in the future.

 						In develop branch there is also this file.
 						------------------------------------------